Self-dual Gravitational Instantons in Conformal Gravity: Conserved Charges and Thermodynamics: Bach-flat Taub-NUT/Bolt solution

 Although all Einstein spaces are Bach flat, the reciprocal assertion is not true: there are Bach flat metrics which are non-Einstein.
 Indeed, the solution of Eq.~\eqref{fsol2} has the latter property as it can be seen from their non-constant Ricci scalar, that is

-This shows that this is a 2-parameter deformation of the Einstein space.
+This shows that this is a 1-parameter deformation of the Einstein space since, recall, $a$ and $b$ are related through Eq.~\eqref{Relation2}.
 Additionally, since the traceless Ricci tensor $H_{\mu\nu} = R_{\mu\nu} - \tfrac{1}{4}g_{\mu\nu}R$ is identically zero for Einstein spaces, it can be used as an additional test of the non-Einstein nature the solution presented here.
 Their traceless Ricci squared is

 The form for the metric function in Eq.~\eqref{fsol2} permits to analyze the properties of the solution in a simple way.
 For example, one observes from there that the case $a=b=0$ corresponds to an Einstein manifold; more precisely, it corresponds to the (A)dS-Schwarzschild-Taub-NUT solution to cosmological Einstein equations with mass $\hat{m}$, NUT charge $n$, and (A)dS radius ${\ell}$.
-The non-Einstein parameters $a$ and $b$ are associated to new modes of conformal gravity, to which we will refer as $a$-modes and $b$-modes, respectively.
-The parameter $b=p+3q$ is the one that controls in~\eqref{linear} the linear mode $\mathcal{O}(r)$, which is a characteristic feature of non-Einstein solutions of conformal gravity.
+The non-Einstein parameter $b$ is associated to a new mode of conformal gravity, to which we will refer to as the $b$-mode.
+Indeed, the parameter $b=p+3q$ is the one that controls in~\eqref{linear} the linear mode $\mathcal{O}(r)$, which is a characteristic feature of non-Einstein solutions of conformal gravity.
 This is the mode studied in Ref.~\cite{Maldacena:2011mk} to derive Einstein theory from the conformal gravity by imposing a Neumann boundary condition.
 The latter precisely realizes the freezing of the linearly growing mode by setting $b=0$.
-Such linear mode can also be seen to appear in the general static, asymptotically flat black hole solutions of conformal gravity \cite{Riegert:1984zz}; see (\ref{Riegert3}) below.
+Such linear mode can also be seen to appear in the general static, asymptotically flat black hole solutions of conformal gravity \cite{Riegert:1984zz}; see~\eqref{Riegert3} below.
 By taking $n=0$ and keeping all other parameters fixed, the solution above reduces to

 where we used Eq.~\eqref{Relation}.
 This is one of the static solutions studied by Riegert in \cite{Riegert:1984zz}.
 We see from Eq.~\eqref{Riegert1} that the solutions with $b\neq 0 $ and $\lambda <0$ exhibit a weakened versions of AdS asymptotic conditions.
 As said, the Neumann boundary conditions considered in Ref.~\cite{Maldacena:2011mk} corresponds to eliminate the $b$-mode, which is a feature of conformal gravity.
 The same feature can be found, for example, in 3-dimensional massive gravity, 3-dimensional conformal gravity, and in models of conformal gravity in higher dimensions.